lindig/seat-racing/README.md

 | **3**     | 982.2    | 2        |
 | **1**     | 984.0    | 3        |
 | **4**     | 991.4    | 4        |

+The athletes in this example are the same as in the previous one.
+Now we can see how athletes a and 1, for which we had no data, are ranked.
+Given the small differences, athletes b and d, as well as 1 and 3, are effectively of similar speed.

+## Discussion

+* The appeal of the method is that it provides a full ranking of each side with the same number of races as before and therefore extracts more information from the same number of races.

+* A potential disadvantage could be that this method only indirectly compares athletes.